Marshall Stanmore II Voice Wi-Fi Smart Speaker with Amazon Alexa Voice Control

 If you have an Amazon Alexa device then the speaker should be simple to set up.
 Unfortunately I don’t own one.
 If you have Alexa and compatible devices such as lights, phones, house thermostat etc., you can use the Stanmore mic as an interface to talk to Alexa and control those devices as well as ask questions and control the speaker and music with voice commands.

 I primarily use my Windows Desktop and Notebook PCs for all my multimedia needs.
 In September, Amazon recently removed the Alexa software from the public domain and licenced it to a handful of computer manufacturers.
 So Alexa is only currently available on a few specific models by Acer, Asus, HP, Lenovo and Dell.
 I understand that Microsoft have also teamed up with Amazon and there are plans to allow Alexa to work with Windows Cortana, but that hasn’t been released yet.
-In Use

 The Stanmore is very easy to use once set up.
 It works like any other amplified speaker/receiver.
 You just pick your input source and set your volume and EQ to taste and it just works.
 There have been some major improvements to the ease of use compared to my old Woburn.
 The Stanmore II has small red LED markers that correspond with the numbers around the knobs.
 They light up like illuminated markers on an analog watch dial and illuminate from left to right as you increase the volume, bass and treble.
 So you can read it like a clock and easily see what your settings are even in total darkness.
 The LEDs illuminate even in standby mode, just very dimly.